 The minimum requirement for a Master's Degree is 30 credit hours.
 The courses must all be at the 5000 level or above.

 The Department of Physics works with the University of Colorado Graduate School to ensure our candidates meet all requirements before graduation.
 As such, the Graduate School has provided a complete list of required documentation and corresponding deadlines for students who are seeking degrees under both Plan I (With Thesis) and Plan II (Without Thesis).

-Students must apply to graduate online, at the myCUInfo portal.
+Students must apply to graduate online, at the Buff Portal.
 Please note, the deadlines are strictly adhered to and no exceptions will be made.
 Deadlines can be found on the Graduate School Web site.

 Please contact Jeanne Nijhowne with any questions or problems regarding these and other graduation requirements.